emahuni/em-async-events/README.md

     // stop on the first listener callback (guaranteeing event is handled only once, by first listener) this.$emitEvent('some-event3', { test: 'one' }, { stop: true });

-    // linger for 5000ms for new listeners on the event. this.$emitEvent('some-event3', { test: 'one' }, { linger: 5000 });
+    // linger for 5000ms for new listeners on the event.
+Can't be async/expect any return values this.$emitEvent('some-event3', { test: 'one' }, { linger: 5000 });
-    // Why? burst race conditions, use with care
+    // Why? bust race conditions, use with care

     // get info from the last listener (this is where you MAY need to use reverse invocation order) const endResult = await this.$emitEvent('some-event', { test: 'one' }, { isAsync: true, reverse: true });